-4.14 Caffe Reference Model Support
+5.14 Caffe Model Support

 Caffe is a popular framework maintained by BVLC at UC Berkeley.
 It is widely used by computer vision communities, and aims at fast computation and easy usage without any programming.
-The BVLC team provides trained reference models in their Model Zoo, one of the reason why this framework gets popular.
+The BVLC team provides trained reference models in their Model Zoo, which can reduce training time required for a new task.